dsaw/MyCodingDocs/Git/TryGit_notes.md

 * `git fetch remoteref branch` - Fetches down any changes from remote repo to local repo.
 It will merge them like *git pull*, giving a chance to review it.
 Remote branches are updated.

 * `git revert commit` - Generates a new commit that undos the changes performed with respect to the specified commit.
 It will maintain the commit history unlike reset which will discard the commits after the specified commit **resetted** back to.

+* `git cherry-pick commit-hash` - Chooses commits from potentially different branches and applies them to HEAD.
+Multiple commits can be picked too.
+	* If you want to edit the changes first, pass `--no-commit` which will stage the changes introduced by commits.